 Vitamin C has a 5-hydrocarbon ring similar to that of glucose:

-- with an attached hydrogen ion, LAA becomes a weak sugar acid similar to other alfa hydroxyl acids (better known as AHAs, used in cosmetics to promote exfoliation and thus to accelerate the turnover of skin cells); and
+- with an attached hydrogen ion, LAA becomes a weak sugar acid similar to other alpha hydroxyl acids (better known as AHAs, used in cosmetics to promote exfoliation and thus to accelerate the turnover of skin cells); and

 - with an attached metal ion, it forms a mineral ascorbate.